MazinInaad/automationFramework/README.md

 framework repo.
 However, the user can place this folder in his own git repo for his/her project.

 The [TA Guidelines](TAGuidelines.md) document gives more indepth information on how to setup your own project using this framework.

+## Reporting test results
+Once you have created your features, you can run all the tests from the AppTest class (src/test/java/com/capgemini/AppTests.java).
+This will run all your scenarios and create screenshots in the **screenshots** folder and a nice html report in the **reports** folder.

+If you only want to run specific testcases, you can add a tag above the scenario name (see [this tutorial on tags](http://toolsqa.com/cucumber/cucumber-tags/) for more information) and edit the commented line ```tags = {"@selectie"},``` in AppTest.java.

 ## Help